vinhcsed/cs1-lab2-starter/README.md

 2. Declare three `float` variables called `x, y, z`.
 3. Initialize `x` to `3.0` and `y` to `15.73`.
 4. Initialize `z` to the sum of `x` and `y`.
-5. Print a vertical sum expression to the screen using these variables such that it *exactly* matches the example below.
+5. Print a vertical equation representing the sum using these variables such that it *exactly* matches the example below.
    - Each line should display precisely two decimal places.
    - The decimal points should be aligned vertically.
 ```